Chess Records: Chess brothers' company

-In 1958, Chess began producing their first LP records which included such albums as The Best of Muddy Waters, Best of Little Walter, and Bo Diddley.
+In 1958, Chess began producing their first LP records which included such albums as After School Session by Chuck Berry, The Best of Muddy Waters, The Best of Little Walter, and Bo Diddley.

 Chess Records was also known for its regular band of session musicians who played on most of the company's Chicago soul recordings, including the drummer Maurice White and the bassist Louis Satterfield, both of whom later shaped the funk group Earth, Wind & Fire; the guitarists Pete Cosey, Gerald Sims and Phil Upchurch; the pianist Leonard Caston, later a producer for Motown; and the organist Sonny Thompson.
 In 1962, Chess Records was sued by Peacock Records for recording their artists Reverend Robert Ballinger and the Five Blind Boys of Mississippi.

 In 1969, Chess Records established a subsidiary label in the U.K., Middle Earth Records, which was distributed by Pye Records.
 The subsidiary specialized in Psychedelic rock and was a joint venture with the Middle Earth Club in London.
 The Middle Earth label released only four albums and about a dozen singles before it closed in 1970.